stacks-network/docs/_develop/zero_to_dapp_2.md

 should give you perspective on the problems users will encounter with your potential application.

-## Research existing decentralized applications
+## Research existing in decentralized applications

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_65D38DE36A9E0559639DF0B6F5271AA88578C54592AF9D85F6A7C7F9A62C47D4_1537563661663_image.png)

-This quote from Gene Luen Yang a Genius Grant recipient and comic book artist has a good point.
+This quote from Gene Luen Yang, a Genius Grant recipient and comic book artist, has a good point.
 Have you researched what other top industry thinkers have said about potential applications of blockchain technology?
 For example, EY developed a five-point test to help determine if a blockchain solution would help for a problem: